Fabio-Gil-Z/IRUNet/Datasets/README.md

 It is poissible to use it to create your own training dataset.

-Remember below is the training kaggle dataset:
+Remember below it is possible to acquire the original training and testing datasets from kaggle:

 ## Original Dataset [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/data)
 ![kaggle dataset description](https://github.com/Fabio-Gil-Z/IRUNet/blob/main/README_FILES/kaggle_dataset_description.png)<br /> <br />